mluszczyk/mrjp-latte/README.md

 ### Register allocation
 x86_64 backend stores commonly used values in processor registers.
 The implemented algorithm bases on SSA.
-Inference graph of SSA registers is built and coloured.
+Interference graph of SSA registers is built and coloured.
 Registers with the same colour are assigned to the same register or address in memory.